 This will be your only time to check for inconsistencies, so don’t be afraid to take your time.
 If the receipt incorrectly reflects your vote, head to BEI to file a complaint.
-Otherwise, you will need to surrender the receipt to the BEI before exiting the room.
+Otherwise, surrender the receipt to the BEI before exiting the room.

 Go out and vote

 With the election less than a week away, it’s the perfect time to review the local candidates thoroughly and solidify your list from top to bottom.
 There may be more than 61 million registered voters this year, but your lone vote can still make a world of difference when it’s all said and done.
 So, go out and vote!